Korean Buddhist sculpture: Statues by date

 The next two examples, both Korean national treasures and both made of almost pure gold, were probably royal commissions.
 The two were excavated from a stone pagoda and an accompanying relic contains dates describing the dates of interment for both statues.
 The first image, a standing Buddha which could have been made as late as 692, the date of its purported interment, shows that the style of the preceding Three Kingdoms period, especially in the modeling of the robe, persisted several decades after unification.
 The second image, dated to 706 is an exquisite and rare example of a seated Buddha from Korea during this time period and the contrast in style with its counterpart is quite striking.
 The seated Buddha incorporates the latest styles from Tang China and is a beautiful example of the so-called International Style practiced throughout East Asia.
 Some small discrepancies between the height described by inscription and the actual height of the seated Buddha, along with the rough nature of the standing Buddha may suggest the attributed dates are not entirely accurate.

 Two granite images from the early 8th century, almost entirely intact, depict Amitabha and Maitreya.
 Valuable inscriptions are carved on the backs of the mandorla.

 Granite, a common medium in the repertoire of Sillan sculptors are seen throughout the Unified Silla period.
 At least one attempt at the kind of grotto art popular in India and China can be found in Gunwi that precedes the Seokguram Grotto.
-However, it is the central Buddha of the Seokguram Grotto that is considered by many scholars to be the epitome of Korean sculpture.
+However, it is the central Buddha of the Seokguram Grotto that is considered by some scholars to be the epitome of Korean sculpture.
 Situated in the center of a complex, artificial cave, the Buddha is surrounded by artful depictions of the Buddhist pantheon.
 According to the Samguk yusa construction began in the middle of the 8th century and the sculpture of the grotto, based on this source, can be tentatively dated to that time.
 The style of central Buddha, including the covering of one shoulder and the fan of folds between the two crossed legs, would be followed by sculptors for the rest of the Unified Silla period and even by artisans of the early Koryo dynasty.